Understanding Your Herniated Disc Procedure

 There are several types of procedures to treat a herniated disc.
 A surgeon may recommend one surgery over another, based on a patient’s circumstances and needs.
 Two common procedures include:

 - Discectomy – a procedure that removes all or part of a herniated disc, which, in turn, can relieve pressure on a pinched nerve root or the spinal cord.
 During the procedure, a spinal fusion may be necessary to stabilize the spine.

 - Laminotomy – a procedure that partially removes laminae (thin plates of bone that form a protective arch around the spinal cord) to enlarge the spinal canal and relieve nerve compression.

-An endoscopic herniated disc procedure, on the other hand, requires only a small incision in the neck or back, into which a series of tubes is inserted to push aside muscle and other soft tissues.
-A camera, tiny surgical tools, and a laser are funneled through the tubes to access the herniated disc.
+A minimally invasive herniated disc procedure, on the other hand, requires only a small incision in the neck or back into which a series of tubes is inserted to push aside muscle and other soft tissues.
+A camera, tiny surgical tools and a laser are funneled through the tubes to access the herniated disc.
 The herniated material is then vaporized to relieve nerve compression.
 Small fragments of bone also may be removed to decompress nerves.

-An individual interested in finding out whether he or she is a candidate for an endoscopic herniated disc procedure should call or visit Laser Spine Institute.
-We are the leader in endoscopic spine surgery, and our orthopedic surgeons have performed tens of thousands of minimally invasive procedures to treat herniated discs, bulging discs, and other spinal conditions.
-To schedule your complimentary consultation, contact Laser Spine Institute today.
+An individual interested in finding out whether he or she is a candidate for a minimally invasive herniated disc procedure should call or visit Laser Spine Institute.
+We are the leader in minimally invasive spine surgery, and our orthopedic surgeons have performed tens of thousands of procedures to treat herniated discs, bulging discs and other spinal conditions.
+To schedule your initial consultation, contact Laser Spine Institute today.